 More information and guidance on procedures for managing allegations against people who work with children can be found in Keeping Children Safe in Education 2016

 Each school should also have its own procedures which are known and understood by all staff and volunteers.

-Inter-Agency Safeguarding Procedures
+Multi-Agency Safeguarding Procedures

 In addition, all schools should have their own child protection policy that reflects the Inter-Agency Safeguarding Procedures and Keeping Children Safe in Education 2016.
 This policy must be reviewed annually.
 A template child protection policy is available from the Safeguarding and Standards Team on 01305 221122.